 All Girls Auto Know® is SAWF’s Middle school outreach program.
-Each one day event invites up to 300 Middle School Girls along with Teacher/Educator chaperones to an experience which will explore the many options that are offered with careers in Automotive and STEM.
-Each event, though standardized content, is structured to best fit the requirements/restrictions of the host for the event, as well as the participating school systems.
+Each one-day event invites up to 300 middle school girls along with teacher/educator chaperones to an experience which will explore the many options that are offered with careers in Automotive and STEM.
+Each event, using standardized content, is structured to best fit the requirements/restrictions of the host for the event, as well as the participating school systems.

 It is the Vision of SAWF to collaborate with companies and organizations by leveraging the knowledge and talents of women role models to foster a dynamic regional automotive community within the Southern states.
 SAWF provides scholarships, educational programs and mentoring to attract and retain women to this industry.